auremoser/nerdcator/README.md

 ### Doing part:

 1. Ask attendees to sign in (and let us know if they want updates on the project)
-2. Encourage everyone to enter their favourite nerd travel recommendations, and to suggest sources for other nerd travel
+2. Encourage everyone to enter their favourite nerd travel recommendations, and to suggest sources for other nerd travel that we could scrape
-3. Get feedback on what they think is the easiest way to enter/view data out of the options on offer, or any others
+3. Get feedback on what everyone thinks is the best way to enter/curate/view data out of the options on offer, or any others that are recommended

 ### Wrap up: